CVisionProcessing/TMVOS/README.md

 ![image](model.png)

   The architecture of TMVOS.
 For simplification, we assume the example video in the triplet matching block has two objects: two foreground classes
 (i.e., Class 1 and Class 2) and a background class, where w and h denote the width and the height of the input images, respectively.

+Master

 --model